AGM16/AGM_Engine/README.md

 Link Source Code: https://github.com/AGM16/WGame_Engine/tree/master/WGame_Engine

 To open correctly the source code programm from VS you have to go to Project->properties->Debugging->Working Directory-> and you have ti put this:"$(ProjectDir)Game/"

 License: https://github.com/AGM16/WGame_Engine/blob/master/LICENSE

 # Instructions
+To see the Game Objects in the scene, you have to go to the camera_test and click "Insert Game Objects".
+Moreover, to deactivate the draw of the quadtree you have to click the "Deactivate Quadtree Draw" checkbox, which is located in the camera_test GO.

 Camera Movement: W(UP), A(LEFT), S(DOWN) and D(RIGHT).

+Default views of the scene: If you click the arrow buttons(UP, DOWN, LEFT and RIGHT) the camera will be located in front,back, left and right of the scene looking the position(0,0,0).
+If you click "SPACE" button you will see the scene from the top.

 If you press "Shift" the velocity of the movement will increase.